Use our educational resources for your organization!

-We also have live webinars, custom developed learning packages, and other educational resources for organizations.
+Custom Packages--We also offer custom developed learning packages and other educational resources of organizations.

 We provide reliable and trustworthy educational resources about the real people in all of our lives through fact-based learning about gender and sexual identity.
 Our focus is: real people, real identities, real learning.

 In 2015, co-founders Sharon Blalock and Krista Tillman began discussing the need for education beyond the stereotypes about LGBTQ+ people.
 They suspected that many Charlotteans were living, working and playing with LGBTQ+ folks, but had questions about LGBTQ+ identities.
 There was very little unbiased information available and none of it could be found in one place.

 Sharon and Krista took their idea for identiversity to Foundation for the Carolinas and other project partners in 2016.
 They too saw the need for education based upon curated, evidence-based research.
 While the need for identiversity is clearly widespread, the founders and the partners unanimously felt it was only fitting that the initiative should originate in Charlotte, North Carolina.

 The identiversity digital learning hub is for everybody - all backgrounds and perspectives – and explores real learning about gender and sexual identity.